sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/breadcrumb/variants-states.md

   title: 'breadcrumb, with sibling pages'
 }) }}

-* Clicking on the designator or arrow opens the dropdown.{.lead}
+* Clicking on the designator or arrow opens the dropdown. {.lead}
-* All sibling pages are listed in the dropdown.{.lead}
+* All sibling pages are listed in the dropdown. {.lead}
-* This closes again when clicking outside of the dropdown.{.lead}
+* This closes again when clicking outside of the dropdown. {.lead}
-* The active page is highlighted in the dropdown.{.lead}
+* The active page is highlighted in the dropdown. {.lead}

 ## Specification
 {{ specificationLinks({